lakliech/VehicleDutyCalculator/replit.md

-# Vehicle Duty Calculator
+# Kenya Motor Vehicle Duty Calculator

 ## Overview

-This is a full-stack web application that calculates vehicle duty fees based on various vehicle parameters.
-The application features a modern React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database integration using Drizzle ORM.
+This is a full-stack web application that calculates Kenya Revenue Authority (KRA) import duties and taxes for motor vehicles.
+The application implements the official KRA valuation formula for various vehicle categories, including depreciation rates for both direct imports and previously registered vehicles.
+The application features a modern React frontend with shadcn/ui components and an Express.js backend.

 ## System Architecture